JoseEspinosa/bovreg_rnaseq_tests_datasets/dev_notes.md

 ## Decisions during development that might be revisited

 * I am outputting all the `feelnc`versions since they are separate modules (`feelnc_codplot`, `feelnc_classifier`, `feelnc_filter`)

+## Things that might be tackle on future versions

+* The arguments of the `feelnc/codplot` module are directly provided in the script section, they could be passed as arguments using the `modules.config` configuration file.

+## Multiqc feelnc

+* The problem is that to run multiqc the tagada pipeline uses a custom multiqc plugin, see [here](https://github.com/FAANG/analysis-TAGADA/blob/c3c8c6a334d67c1b520614935b730134cb95eeaa/Dockerfile#L28-L30)

+We may have to develop/copy the plugin and make it work on the pipeline, the problem is that then the image will be a custom one.